 Here are some of the best hotels in Santa Barbara for a stay near the beach:

 - La Playa Inn Santa Barbara.
 La Playa Inn Santa Barbara is a highly-rated hotel with raving reviews for its friendly staff and excellent facilities.
-It’s possible to book standard rooms as well as family-friend suites that can accommodate up to four guests.
+It’s possible to book standard rooms as well as family-friendly suites that can accommodate up to four guests.

 - Hotel Californian.
 This five-star hotel is just steps away from the ocean!
 Hotel Californian is brimming with upscale comforts that include an outdoor pool, an onsite spa, and easy access to local restaurants.